 The Apache Software Foundation holds trademarks on behalf of its projects.
 For the Apache OpenOffice project these trademarks include the names Apache OpenOffice™ and OpenOffice.org®, as well as the graphical logos.
+Other graphic formats can be found here.
 Use of these marks is prohibited without explicit permission from the ASF.

 However, the Apache OpenOffice project is happy to work with 3rd parties who desire to use these trademarks in ways that are beneficial to the project, which do not imply endorsement by ASF, and which are fully in conformance with Apache policies.

 First familiarize yourself with the Apache Trademark Policy.
 Many of the common cases are already addressed there.
 And some uses of ASF marks ("nominative use") are automatically allowed.

 Email a proposal to email@example.com.
 In the proposal, please include:

 Name and contact information of the company, organization or person requesting the permission

 A list of what ASF controlled marks you wish to use